SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

-As mentioned earlier, in the five sections below we experimentally demonstrate the usefulness of our {steganography scheme}. \textit{First}, in Section \ref{Embedding Capacity}, we show analytically that our SABMIS scheme gives excellent embedding capacities.
-Second, in Section \ref{Stego-image Quality Assessment st2}, we show that the quality of the constructed stego-images, when compared with the corresponding cover images, is of high. \textit{Third}, in Section \ref{secretImageQuality}, we demonstrate the good quality of the extracted secret images when compared with the original secret images. \textit{Fourth}, in Section \ref{Security Analysis st2}, we show that our SABMIS scheme is resistant to steganographic attacks. \textit{Finally} and fifth, in Section \ref{Performance Comparison SABMIS}, we perform a comparison of our scheme with various other steganography schemes.
+As mentioned earlier, in the {six} sections below we experimentally demonstrate the usefulness of our {steganography scheme}.
+In Section \ref{Embedding Capacity}, we show analytically that our SABMIS scheme gives excellent embedding capacities.
+In Section \ref{Stego-image Quality Assessment st2}, we show that the quality of the constructed stego-images, when compared with the corresponding cover images, is high.
+In Section \ref{secretImageQuality}, we demonstrate the good quality of the extracted secret images when compared with the original secret images.
+In Section \ref{Security Analysis st2}, we show that our SABMIS scheme is resistant to steganographic attacks. {In Section \ref{Taming Data}, we demonstrate efficiency of SABMIS by providing its timing data.} {{In Section \ref{Application of our scheme on real-life data}, we discuss applicability of our scheme to real-life data, and hence, demonstrate its practical usefulness.}}